Santa Monica, California

-Westside TV gives this exciting preview of WSB’s The Nutcracker with commentary by Artistic Director Martine Harley.
+Westside TV gave this exciting preview of WSB’s The Nutcracker in 2015 with commentary by Artistic Director Martine Harley.

 For three years in a row, the Times has run features and special mentions on Westside Ballet’s The Nutcracker:

 Many promising dancers make their stage debuts in Westside Ballet’s The Nutcracker.
 Previous Productions highlights some of the many dancers who went on to professional careers, including Monique Meunier (NYCB, ABT),